douglasgreen/outlines/society/philosophy/books.en.md

 ## David Hume (1711-1776)

-### An Enquiry Concerning the Principles of Morals
+### "An Enquiry Concerning the Principles of Morals"

 "An Enquiry Concerning the Principles of Morals" is a philosophical work by David Hume, published in 1751.
 It is often referred to as "the second Enquiry" and follows Hume's earlier work, "An